jmkulwik/managers-handbook/implementing-a-job-matrix-for-your-engineering-team.md

 **Open Roles in the Industry:** These give you an idea of responsibilities at the various levels.
 If you’re struggling to fill in the “Senior Engineer” matrix, read up on several “Senior Engineer” job descriptions to start getting ideas.
 The best spot to start is your own open roles since these will be most applicable to you.

 **Gen AI:** While by no means should you rely solely on AI, it will help you summarize from across the industry.
 One tip: don’t start with AI.
 I found the results in this area to be mediocre while I wanted excellent.
-It was easier to start with something great but sparse and fill in ideas from the mediocre but verbose output from AI.
+It was easier to start with something great but sparse and then source inspiration from the mediocre but verbose output from AI.

 ### Step 3: Customize to your team’s needs

 I was building out a job matrix for AI engineers, which was a new role family for us.
 As I went, I discovered a huge variety across the job market for what an AI engineer’s responsibilities can be.
 It reminded me of the importance of tailoring the growth matrix to our own company’s needs.
-This benefits the company – as someone grows, they can contribute more to the projects valuable to the company – and it benefits the individual – there will always be work available that is aligned to their growth path.
+This benefits the company since as someone grows, they can contribute more to the projects valuable to the company.
+More importantly, it benefits the individual since there will always be work available that is aligned to their growth path.

 In our case, we needed an AI developer who was more engineer than scientist.
 They needed to be able to contribute production code and maintain infrastructure in addition to building AI prototypes and training models.
 I added all this to the matrix, which led to some great growth-oriented conversations.